techuties/tu-vm/README.md

-# 🤖 AI Platform - Professional Docker Setup
+# TechUties AI Platform - All In One self hosted Ai Workflow stack

 A comprehensive, production-ready AI platform running in Docker containers with PostgreSQL, vector storage, workflow automation, and local AI model support.
 Optimized for both desktop and mobile environments.